fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 5. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
 6. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 7. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+8. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-8. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
+9. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
-9. Loop on each entity with step 8
+10. Loop on each entity with step 9
-10. Overwrite all files in conflict
+11. Overwrite all files in conflict
-11. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`
+12. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`

 #### Incremental Mode